Introduction

 If you already have a 3PL, how do you know if you should switch?

-It’s kind of like being in a romantic relationship.
+It’s like being in a romantic relationship.
 If your 3PL is not meeting the expectations you set from the beginning, first have a conversation with them to review the SLAs and manage expectations.
-If it continues on, and it’s comprising your customer experience or company values, maybe it’s time to start looking for another 3PL.
+If it continues and it’s comprising your customer experience or company values, maybe it’s time to start looking for another 3PL.
 If the partnership relationship isn’t working, there are better fish in the sea.

 How do you manage the 3PL relationship?